ROCm/ROCm/docs/compatibility/ml-compatibility/tensorflow-compatibility.rst

 Critical ROCm libraries for TensorFlow
 ===============================================================================

-TensorFlow depends on multiple components, and the supported features of those components can affect the TensorFlow ROCm supported feature set.
+TensorFlow depends on multiple components and the supported features of those components can affect the TensorFlow ROCm supported feature set.
 The versions in the following table refer to the first TensorFlow version where the ROCm library was introduced as a dependency.

 .. list-table::
     :widths: 25, 10, 35, 30